 Graduate School Outreach Services

-Graduate School Outreach Services (GSOS) is a program designed to foster and promote community outreach and engagement opportunities for graduate faculty, staff, students and alumni.
-The goals of GSOS are:
+Graduate School Outreach Services (GSOS) is a program designed to foster and promote community outreach along with service learning and engagement opportunities for graduate faculty, staff, students and alum.

 - To foster a culture of service, volunteerism, and civic engagement among graduate faculty, staff, students, and alumni